Antarctica Is Losing Ice 3 Times Faster Than In 2007 And This Can Cause Antarctic Ice Shelves To Collapse

 Their research documented the disintegration events recorded during the collapse of the Larsen A Ice Shelf in 1995, which resulted in the rapid loss of 1,600 square kilometers of ice, as well as the 2002 collapse of the Larsen B Ice Shelf (3,320 square kilometers of lost ice) and the 2009 the Wilkins Ice Shelf collapse (1,450 square kilometers of lost ice).

-When the Larsen B Ice Shelf came tumbling down 16 years ago, it dislodged a piece of ancient ice that had been floating steady for 11,500 years, only to get torn apart in a just a few days, reveals Science Daily.
+When the Larsen B Ice Shelf came tumbling down 16 years ago, it dislodged a piece of ancient ice that had been floating steadily for 11,500 years, only to get torn apart in a just a few days, reveals Science Daily.